Charles Callaway: Geological interests

 In 1878 he was one of the first people in Britain to be awarded a D.Sc in geology and physical geography.
 He studied the geology of the Shropshire area and, later, that of Anglesey, and played a major part in showing the existence of Precambrian rocks in those places.
 Wondering whether the Northwest Highlands of Scotland might be Precambrian he visited in 1880 and presented a paper to the Geological Society in which he rejected Roderick Murchison's theory that gneiss was overlying limestone without an intervening unconformity.
 He considered that the limestone had been deposited over the gneiss which had then been raised to the surface by faulting.
 He thought the variability and complexity of the highland rock structures made it impossible to accept a theory that there was an overall succession in time of rock strata.
 He went on to take a major part in the Highlands controversy, generally confirming the work of James Nicol but finding that along a thrust fault from Loch Eriboll to Ullapool Nicol's "igneous rock" was usually Lewisian gneiss, about 300 m thick, thrust over Ordovician rock.

 Later life

-He retired in 1898 and was awarded the Murchison Medal in 1903.
+He retired in 1898 and was awarded the Murchison Medal from the Geological Society of London in 1903.

 In retirement he founded the Cheltenham Ethical Society and became an ardent agnostic, contributing to the Agnostic Annual and serving on the editorial board of the Rationalist Press.
 He died in 1915 and was buried without religious ceremony.